-Dementia-friendly screenings: A guide for cinemas
+Dementia-friendly screenings: Guidance for cinemas

 Cinemas have an important part to play in tackling the social and economic impact of dementia, by allowing people living with dementia to continue to see films.